andrewdigb/neuroparrot/README.md

-# RealCatTranslator
+# Project Parrot
-Project in several phases to ultimately built an app that translate from human to cats and cats to human using deep learning algorithm
+Project in several phases to ultimately build an app that translate from animal vocalisms to human language using Neural Networks
-For all cat lovers by Lea B, Teo B and Herve B

 ---

 ## Bio-Digital Vocalism Translator (multi-species neural engine)

-The project now ships a working neural-network translator that generalizes **beyond cats to any animal** you have data for (dogs, birds, cows, frogs, …).
+The project now ships a working neural-network translator that generalizes **beyond parrots to any animal** you have data for (dogs, birds, cows, frogs, …).
 It lives in the [`bio_vocalism_translator`](bio_vocalism_translator/) Python package.

 ### How it works